rsa-tools/rsat-code/java/README.txt

 MetabolicGraphProvider makes use of data stored in KEGG [8].
 For the use of KEGG data, see: http://www.genome.jp/kegg/legal.html

-The postgres backup file metabolicdb_dump_13_Oct_2008.backup contains data taken from KEGG and MetaCyc [9].
+The postgres backup file metabolicdb_dump_day_month_year.backup contains data taken from KEGG and MetaCyc [9].
 For the use of MetaCyc data, see: http://biocyc.org/download-flatfiles.shtml